-Trump backs out of meeting with New York Times
+Trump starts un-canceled meeting with New York Times by complaining about the Times

-President-elect Donald Trump backed out of a meeting he had called with The New York Times on Tuesday.
+On Tuesday morning President-elect Donald Trump backed out of a meeting he had called with The New York Times.
+Hours later, he was in the Times building, complaining about the paper's coverage of him.

+The visit included an on-the-record meeting at which Times staff was able to ask questions of Trump, as several Times reporters live-tweeted the proceedings.
+What resulted was a wide-ranging discussion -- but one that began with Trump criticizing the Times' reporting, as he had similarly criticized coverage in a meeting with network executives and anchors on Monday.

+"I have great respect for the New York Times.
+I have tremendous respect," Trump said, according to the Times' Mike Grynbaum.
+But, he added, "I think I've been treated very rough...
+I will say the Times is about the roughest of all."
+According to Grynbaum, Trump also said, "You could make the case the Washington Post was bad, but every once in while I actually got a good article."

+Much like the conversation in the meeting, the back-and-forth that preceded it showed Trump's impulsive nature and his combative approach toward top news organizations.

+A little after 6 a.m.
+Tuesday, Trump tweeted to announce that the meeting had been canceled.
+Around three and a half hours later, his press secretary Hope Hicks told CNNMoney that it was back on.

-Trump had asked for the meeting with Times executives, and also agreed to meet on the record with reporters and columnists.
+Trump had originally asked for a meeting with Times executives, which is off the record, and also agreed to meet on the record with reporters and columnists.

-He claimed on Twitter that the "terms and conditions" were changed at the last minute.
+But on Tuesday morning, Trump said on Twitter that the "terms and conditions" had changed at the last minute -- a claim The Times denied, saying it was in fact Trump who had tried to alter the conditions.

 "Not nice," Trump said in an early morning tweet.
 He called the newspaper "failing," a favorite insult.